skydoves/Balloon/README.md

 ```

 ### Customized layout
-We can fully customize the ballloon layout using below method.
+We can fully customize the balloon layout using below method.
 ```java
 .setLayout(R.layout.my_ballon_layout)
 ```